vgus/TransferFilesWithoutMedium/README.md

 ## Requirements

-This program use the following python3 and the next modules:
+This program use python3 and the following modules:

 - Pillow = 8.3.2
 - qrcode = 7.3

-To install these modules, you have to
+To install these modules:

 ```
 pip install qrcode